 The county of Wicklow is called the Garden of Ireland, yet it has a real mixture of landscapes with magnificent hills and mountains, long sandy beaches, tumbling rivers and glassy lakes.
 It’s also host to Ireland’s largest national park (the Wicklow Mountains National Park), greatest forest acreage and highest waterfall.

-Located only an hour’s drive from Dublin, the area is both a perfect holiday destination as well as being popular with day trippers and indeed coach tours.
+Located around 30-60 minutes drive from Dublin, the area is both a perfect holiday destination as well as being popular with day trippers and indeed coach tours.
 The ancient monastic city of Glendalough, founded in the 6th century by St Kevin, is hugely popular and this means that main roads can be busy, especially in summertime.

 The good news is that there is a wide network of minor roads that never see a coach and provide excellent and sometimes challenging cycling.
 Active cycling clubs from Dublin and county Kildare ride regularly into the Wicklow Mountains and this part of Ireland is often cited as having some of the best cycling routes in Ireland.